ShredEagle/snacman/src/libs/snac-renderer-V2/snac-renderer-V2/Topics.md

 * RV2: Renderer V2
 * renderer_API: The client API of the render engine.
 Initially mainly implemented as a graphic state with a flat-list of objects to draw, and other important entities (cameras, lights).
+* UB: Undefined Behaviour, should be fixed ASAP